The Borderlands — Not The U.S., Not Mexico, A Transitional Land

 Fitzsimmons reviewed the pile, then walked back to his truck and drove home.

 Fitzsimmons said he's not a fan of the idea of having a border wall.
-He wants to the government to implement a guest worker program for migrants.
+He wants the government to implement a guest worker program for migrants.
 He considers that to be a real solution to the immigration issue.

 "That's what I want to see a candidate talk about," he said.
 "Let the good people in, keep the bad people out.
 How complicated is that?"